Spikhalskiy/plan-a-hike/docs/Hiking_Time_Estimator_UI_Plugin.md

 so the user has a chance to move the mouse over tooltip.
 Toggle should not disappear if the user continues hovering over the tooltip.
 This is needed so the user can use the toggle on the tooltip.

+## Distance Units

+The plugin should support both imperial and metric units for distance and elevation.
+Examples in this document are in imperial units.
+Plugin should detect the units of the numeric values from the original divs based on if `km` or `mi` were found in the distance div.
+The plugin should take numbers-as-is and pass a `UnitsType` enum value into:
+- popup to display the correct units
+- duration calculation logic to show that the passed numbers are in imperial or metric units.

 ## Plugin scope